At the Department of Mechanical Engineering, we want to recognise the hard work and achievement of our undergraduate students.

 Want to know more?
 Please get in touch via email@example.com

 Open to UK students joining us in 2022/23, the Academic Achievement Scholarship is a cash bursary that recognises academic excellence.

 Offered to eligible students who join us as first year mechanical engineering undergraduates, it is given automatically with no need to apply.
 There are two levels of bursary available for first year students based on grades achieved.

-You will need to join us as a first year undergraduate fee-paying student for 2021/22 with UK Home status, having selected our course as your ‘firm’ UCAS choice.
+You will need to join us as a first year undergraduate fee-paying student for 2022/23 with Home status, having selected our course as your ‘firm’ UCAS choice.

 There are two bursary awards available, which require a minimum A Level grade or equivalent.

 - A*A*A* = £1500 cash bursary (level 2)

 - A*A*A = £1000 cash bursary (level 1)